10 Common Dialogue Mistakes You’re Probably Making

 Your dialogue is the lifeblood of your screenplay.
 It’s what takes an average scene and turns it into something great.
 But when it comes to writing good dialogue, it can be helpful to know what hazards to avoid.
 In this article, we’ll discuss 10 common mistakes people make when writing their characters’ conversations—and how you can avoid them!

-2. Exposition!
+1. Exposition!
 Dialogue that exists purely to move the story along.

 Unfortunately, it’s all too uncommon for developing writers to fall into a trap of thinking that their dialogue needs to explain everything.
 They’ll write long, detailed speeches or conversations that fill in the audience on everything from the backstory of the characters’ relationships, to what exactly is going on in any given scene.
 This obviously needs to be edited out in a rewrite and go back to the show don’t tell, however…

-3. Too many characters in a scene.
+2. Too many characters in a scene.

 Another common dialogue mistake is having too many characters in a scene.
-This can confuse your reader and make it hard for them to track who’s who on the page.
+This can confuse your reader and make it hard for them to track who’s who on page.
 If you have too many characters, consider cutting them out of the scene altogether or splitting up their lines into a different scene so they aren’t all crammed into one spot on the page.

-4. Failure to develop subtext.
+3. Failure to develop subtext.

 Subtext is the hidden meaning behind the words you say.
 It’s what your character does not say, but wants to say.
+Subtext can be used to reveal character, or create tension and conflict between characters–and even between two people who never speak a word to each other in a scene!

-Subtext also allows you as a writer to develop backstories for your characters; something that will help them feel more alive in your script.
+Subtext also allows you as a writer to develop backstory for your characters; something that will help them feel more alive in your script.
 For example: if one character is always late for meetings with another person (because they want to avoid them), then this information should be revealed through subtext rather than on-the-nose dialogue because it wouldn’t be as meaningful!

-5. The characters sound the same.
+4. The characters sound the same.

 This is a mistake that is easy to avoid, yet is still all too common.
 All characters should have their own voice.
 Even if they seem similar at first, such as from the same neighborhood or family they still don’t have to sound alike!
 In fact, one of the best ways to make your dialogue interesting is by giving each character a distinct way of speaking–and making sure that everyone can tell who’s talking at any given time.